What Is Hypertension?

 - Birth control pills

 Malignant Hypertension Symptoms

-The primary symptoms of malignant hypertension is a blood pressure of 180/120 or higher and signs of organ damage.
-Other symptoms of malignant hypertension include bleeding and swelling of blood vessels in the retina, anxiety, nosebleeds, severe headache, and shortness of breath.
-Malignant hypertension may cause brain swelling, but this symptom is very rare.
+The primary symptoms of malignant Hypertension are a blood pressure of 180/120 or higher and signs of organ damage.
+Other symptoms of malignant Hypertension include bleeding and swelling of blood vessels in the retina, anxiety, nosebleeds, severe headache, and shortness of breath.
+Malignant Hypertension may cause brain swelling, but this symptom is very rare.